LarsHenrikNelson/lithos/README.md

 ### Boxplot
 Boxplots are a great way to visualize the distribution of data.
 They can be used to compare different groups and identify outliers in your data.
 Currently there is no unique_id parameter for boxplot due to how they show data and the fact the plots get overly complicated to look at when there are many tiny boxes.
+* You will notice that you can specify the color of the unique groups by passing a list or tuple of colors to UniqueGroups.
+The colors will be follow group order the subgroup order.
+So group 1 subgroups, group 2 subgroups, etc.

 ```python